yowainwright/common-utilities/packages/head/README.md

 # @common-utilities/head 🧰👤

-A common function for return the value of the first item in an Array.
+**Head** is a common function for return the value of the first item in an Array.

 ## Install